 Restart Your Mac

-A simple reboot can often resolve minor software glitches that affect the keyboard light.
+A simple reboot can often resolve minor software glitches.

 Reset the SMC (System Management Controller)